ChrisBrqz/ChrisBrqz/README.md

 ## 🚀 Featured Projects

-Here are some of the cybersecurity labs and simulations I've completed:
+Here are some of the Data Analytics Projects along with cybersecurity labs and simulations I've completed:

 ### 🧾 [Python IP Allow List Cleaner](https://github.com/ChrisBrqz/Python-Security)
 Automates IP allow list management by parsing and modifying files based on access policies using Python.